minato1990/SPHPM_R_group/README.md

 * Part 4 - Data manipulation using dplyr & tidyr
 * Part 5 - Data visualisation using ggplot2

-To start will, you have to install R and R studio if you do have them on your computer.
+To start will, you have to install R and R studio if you do have not them on your computer.

 Install R on Mac
 https://www.coursera.org/learn/r-programming/lecture/9Aepc/installing-r-on-a-mac